 1. Keep an eye on your bounce rates and watch for spikes and changes #

 It’s hard to give firm benchmarks on what bounce rate (that’s the number of bounces divided by the number of emails delivered) is fine vs. when you need to worry.
-If you’re sending important transactional emails like password resets to existing users, even a few bounces can be troublesome; but if you’re collecting email addresses at an event for your newsletter, you can expect to see some typos and invalid email addresses that will need to be removed.
+If you’re sending important transactional emails like password resets or payment failure notices to existing users, even a few bounces can be troublesome; but if you’re collecting email addresses at an event for your newsletter, you can expect to see some typos and invalid email addresses that will need to be removed.

 No matter what emails you’re sending, your bounce rate should never exceed 10%.
 If you’re seeing a bounce rate close or above that 10% threshold, that’s a sign that there’s something seriously wrong with your emails.